 Justin graduated from the University of Virginia in 2010 with a degree in Theatre and Dance.
-In 2011, Justin moved to Los Angeles to pursue a career in the entertainment industry.
-Starting as a receptionist at one of LA’s top law firms, he worked his way up to being an assistant to Nina Shaw of Del Shaw representing A-list writers, directors, and actors in the film and television industry.
-Since 2013, Justin has been the President of the UVA Entertainment Club of Los Angeles.
-UVAELA cultivates a strong community of professionals living in Los Angeles seeking to support, collaborate, socialize, and network with other UVA alumni in the entertainment business.
-Justin continues to learn the ins-and-outs of Hollywood and tries to find ways to bring what he’s learned back to the University community.
+Moving to Los Angeles in 2011, he started as a receptionist at one of LA’s top law firms and eventually worked his way up to being an assistant to the likes of Gretchen Rush and Nina Shaw representing A-list writers, directors, and actors in the film and television industry.
+In 2021, Justin founded Rogers Hollow Consulting which provides administration, operations, and travel concierge services to individuals, small business, startups and more.

 Brendan Maupin Wynn – Events Committee Chair